unpoly/unpoly2-slides/slides.md

 ----

-# CSS selectors are resolved in the current layer
+# CSS selectors are matched in the current layer

-JavaScript functions that take a CSS selector will only look in the current layer:
+JavaScript functions that take a **CSS selector** will only look in the current layer:

 ```js
 up.submit('.user-form') // will only find in the current layer
 up.fragment.get('.foo') // will only find in the current layer
 ```

-If you want to resolve a selector in another layer, use a `{ layer }` option:
+If you want to match a selector in another layer, use a `{ layer }` option:

 ```js
 up.fragment.get('.first', { layer: 'any' })    // will find in any layer